brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 WebAPIs are simply JavaScript APIs that allow applications to interact with mobile device features.
 There are a number of WebAPIs available for accessing device hardware (battery status, device vibration hardware, etc.) and data (calendar data, contacts, etc.).
 Leveraging these will help you build a feature-rich application.

 In Chapter 7 we learned how to set permissions in our application manifest to access these types of APIs.
-Let's walk through a couple of examples of putting them to work.
+In this chapter we'll walk through a couple examples of putting them to work.

 From our podcasts app in Chapter 4, let's imagine we want to push a notification to the user's device when a new episode of a podcast is finished downloading.
-In our application manifest, we'll need to add the permission `desktop-notification`:
+In our application manifest, we'll need to add the permission `desktop-notification` so we can use the Notifications WebAPI:

 ```javascript
 "permissions": {